MrkSzef/discord-dm-scraper/README.md

 This little program can intercept all messages sent by an account and send it to a webhook.
 Currently it is set to only intercept dms.
-It was made for education only and don't use it to do any malicious things.
+It was made for education only.
+Don't use it to do any malicious things.